emcrisostomo/fswatch/README.md

 received.
 Depending on the watchher being used, newly created paths will be monitored after the amount of configured latency has elapsed.

+The output of `fswatch` can be piped to other program in order to process it
+further:

+    $ fswatch -0 path | while read -d "" event \
+      do \
+        // do something with ${event}
+      done

+To run a command when a set of change events is printed to standard output but no event details are required, then the following command can be used:

+    $ fswatch -o path | xargs -n1 -I{} program

+The behaviour is consistent with earlier versions of `fswatch` (v.
+0.x).
+Please, read the _Compability Issues with fswatch v.
+0.x_ section for further information.

 For more information, refer to the `fswatch` man page.

 Bug Reports